Benefits of Stock Futures Trading

 Once you have developed your trading strategy, it’s time to put it into action and closely monitor its performance.
 The following steps will help you implement and fine-tune your strategy:

-1. Execute trades based on your defined rules: Stick to the rules and guidelines you have established in your trading strategy.
+1. Execute trades based on your defined rules: Stick to the rules and guidelines you have established in your strategy.
 This will help you avoid emotional decisions and maintain discipline in your trading.

 2. Closely monitor your trades: Keep track of each trade you make, including entry and exit points, position size, and profit or loss.
 This will help you assess the effectiveness of your strategy and identify areas for improvement.